Margaret E. Robinson Playground

-The renovation of Robinson Playground will include the following Improvements. - Universal access within the park; - Treatment of the park’s perimeter and entries to address issues of accessibility; - Redesign for a new playground and water play, including play equipment for all ages and resilient safety surfacing; - Site furniture and destinations for seating and picnicking throughout the park; - New plantings; - Discussion of hardcourt play space; - Renovation of the natural turf areas within the baseball field; and, - Reworking the grading and drainage to direct runoff appropriately.
+The renovation of Robinson Playground will include the following Improvements.
+Universal access within the park and treatment of the park’s perimeter and entries to address issues of accessibility.
+Redesign for a new playground and water play, including play equipment for all ages and resilient safety surfacing.
+Site furniture and destinations for seating and picnicking throughout the park.
+Evaluation of existing trees and the new plantings for the next generation of trees.
+Renovation of the natural turf areas within the baseball field.
+Reworking the grading and repairs to the drainage system to direct runoff appropriately.

 We have held four Design Review Committee Meetings to date, the most recent occurring on May 27, 2020.
 At that meeting, five different design concepts for the park were shared.
 These concepts are based on comments and feedback the Town had received in previous meetings.
 Members of the neighborhood and committee provided the Town with some great feedback on the different concepts and proposed improvements and there was a collective agreement around one concept.
 Over the month of June the design team will work on revising and refining that concept for the next design review meeting which will take place in July.
 The design team will then present to the full Park and Recreation Committee for a final vote on the preferred design concept plan.
 After the Park and Recreation Committee Meeting the design team will start working on the construction documents for the project.

 - Robinson Playground 7th Design Review Meeting 1.27.21

 - Robinson Playground 6th Design Review Committee Meeting 10.13.20

 - Robinson Playground 4th Design Review Meeting 5.27.20

 - Robinson Playground 3rd Design Review Meeting 1.21.20

 - Robinson Playground 2nd Design Review Meeting 11.06.19